La Reforma: Conservative resistance and the Plan of Tacubaya

-Amidst armed uprisings and rumors of conspiracy, on November 3, Congress granted president Comonfort autocratic powers to maintain order, and suspended among others the constitutional clauses on freedom of speech, freedom of assembly, and freedom to bear arms and the suspensions to remain in effect until April 30, 1858.
-Comonfort meanwhile had won the 1857 presidential election, and assumed his term as constitutional president on December 1.
+Amidst armed uprisings and rumors of conspiracy, on 3 November, Congress granted president Comonfort autocratic powers to maintain order, and suspended among others the constitutional clauses on freedom of speech, freedom of assembly, and freedom to bear arms and the suspensions to remain in effect until 30 April 1858.
+Comonfort meanwhile had won the 1857 presidential election, and assumed his term as constitutional president on 1 December.

-On December 17 General Felix Zuloaga, from the outskirts of Mexico City proclaimed the Plan of Tacubaya, declaring the Constitution of 1857 as not in accord with the customs of the Mexican nation, and which offered to give supreme power to President Comonfort, who was to convoke a new constituent congress to produce a new constitution that was to be approved by a national plebiscite before coming into effect.
+On 17 December, General Felix Zuloaga, from the outskirts of Mexico City proclaimed the Plan of Tacubaya, declaring the Constitution of 1857 as not in accord with the customs of the Mexican nation, and which offered to give supreme power to President Comonfort, who was to convoke a new constituent congress to produce a new constitution that was to be approved by a national plebiscite before coming into effect.
 The same day, congress condemned the plan and deposed Comonfort from the presidency.
-Zuloaga's troops entered the capital on the 18th and dissolved congress.
+Zuloaga's troops entered the capital on 18 December and dissolved congress.
 The following day, Comonfort accepted the role as proposed by Plan of Tacubaya, and released a manifesto making the case that more moderate reforms were needed under the current circumstances.

 Juárez Presidency, 1858-1872

-The Plan of Tacubaya did not lead to a national reconciliation, and as Comonfort realized that he had helped trigger a civil war he began to back away from Zuloaga and the conservatives.
-He resigned the presidency and left the country in January 1858, after which the constitutional presidency passed to the President of the Supreme Court, Benito Juarez.
-The Conservative government in the capital summoned a council of representatives that elected Zuloaga as president, and the states of Mexico proclaimed their loyalties to either Zuloaga or Juarez.
+The Plan of Tacubaya did not lead to a national reconciliation.
+Comonfort realized that he had helped trigger a civil war he began to back away from Zuloaga and the conservatives.
+He resigned the presidency and left the country in January 1858, after which the constitutional presidency passed to the President of the Supreme Court, Benito Juárez.
+The Conservative government in the capital summoned a council of representatives that elected Zuloaga as president, and the states of Mexico proclaimed their loyalties to either Zuloaga or Juárez.